 In my opinion, instead of trying to address the current lack of standardization in voice assistant development space through 3rd party abstraction layers like Jovo, the better approach could be for device vendors to work together, potentially under W3C umbrella,

-in order to come up with the standard ‘voice conversation markup language’ (which could be a next generation of the already existing VoiceXML standard, with new additions, upgrades and
+in order to come up with the standard ‘voice conversation markup language’ (which could be a next generation of the already existing VoiceXML standard, with new

-and standard conversation navigation manager ... implemented on top of each vendor's proprietary NLP services.
+content interpreter and standard conversation navigation manager ... implemented on top of each vendor's proprietary NLP services.

 In a nutshell, it would be really great if developers developing voice skills, could describe: